 - My Community Forum is a platform that can connect you with the UK’s largest community network for people living with HIV.

 We're engaging and working with our service users to develop services that are designed for and led by you.
-If you would like to join our Macfarlane user engagement group or contribute to this work in any way, please contact us.
+This is being done via the Service Panel.

 Raising the voice of survivors